Westhampton Beach, New York: Fire and emergency services

 Westhampton Beach has police, ambulance, and fire departments.

 Transportation

-Westhampton Beach and the surrounding area is served by Sunrise Highway (NY 27), which is a major artery to the western parts of Long Island and New York City.
-The hamlet is also served by Montauk Highway (CR 80), a two-lane road which runs from New York City to Montauk.
+Westhampton Beach and the surrounding area are served by Sunrise Highway (NY 27), which is a major artery to the western parts of Long Island and New York City.
+The village is also served by Montauk Highway (CR 80), a two-lane road which runs from New York City to Montauk.
 Montauk Highway serves as the "Main Street" of many towns and villages along the south shore of Long Island.

 The Long Island Rail Road provides limited rail service seven days per week via the Montauk Branch connecting Westhampton to Montauk and New York City.
 Hampton Jitney coach bus service provides slightly more frequent passenger travel between New York City and Westhampton, especially during summer months.
 Local Suffolk County buses also provide service to neighboring areas.